GoncharukOrg/react-input/packages/number-format/README.md

 ### `format`

-Formats a value using the specified locales and options.
+Formats the value using the specified locales and options.

-Takes three parameters, where the first is the number or string to format and the third is an object with options you use when formating.
+Takes two parameters, where the first is a number or string to format, and the second is an object with options you use when formatting.

 The result is exactly the same as the value received from the input.
-Useful when you need to get the formatted value without raising the input event.
+Useful when you need to get a formatted value without raising the input event.

-Since `InputNumberFormat` works exactly like the `input` element, `InputNumberFormat` will not change the value outside of the input event, so you may end up in a situation where the `input` element has a value that does not match the desired format, such as when initializing a value received from a backend.
+Since `InputNumberFormat` works exactly like the `input` element, `InputNumberFormat` will not change the value outside of the input event for a controlled input, so you may end up in a situation where the `input` element has a value that does not match the desired format, such as when initializing a value received from a backend (see «[Initializing the value](https://github.com/GoncharukOrg/react-input/tree/main/packages/number-format#initializing-the-value)» for more details).

 ```ts
 format(123456.78, { locales: 'en-IN', format: 'currency', currency: 'USD' });